 WHAT CAUSES ASR?

 ASR happens when water is absorbed by concrete.
-The silicon in concrete becomes reactive in the presence of enough water, and a gel forms which then takes up even more water, expanding and exerting pressure within the concrete, weakening, and eventually resulting in failure of the concrete.
+The components of concrete become reactive in the presence of water and a gel forms which then takes in even more water, expanding and exerting pressure within the concrete, weakening, and eventually resulting in structural failure.
 ASR leads to critical structural problems and can even force the demolition of an affected structure.

 Several factors exacerbate concrete degradation and ASR, including contact with saltwater, changes in temperature, high temperatures, and radioactivity.
 Every one of these factors is present at Seabrook.

 ASR happens at the molecular level, so the damage is often at an advanced stage by the time cracks become visible.
 Because of this, visual inspections are inadequate for determining the extent of damage and weakness within concrete structures.
 Core sampling, lab analysis, and ultrasound are needed in order to determine the full extent of degradation below the surface.

 There is no patch for this kind of degradation and no avoiding the elements.
 In fact, ASR degradation will only get worse with sea level rise and tidal flooding.